RAKWireless/wisblock-node-red/sensors/rak1903/rak1903-read/README.md

 If your Node-RED is deployed inside a container, you need to mount `/dev/i2c-1` to the Node-RED container, and also make sure the user inside the container is assigned to the right group so that it has access to I2C devices.

-For detailed "docker run" command, docker-compose file, and information about how to use a pre-configured Portainer template, please check this [instruction](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/blob/dev/README-Docker/README.md), we provide all the information you need to know about using containerized Node-RED.
+For detailed "docker run" command, docker-compose file, and information about how to use a pre-configured Portainer template, please check this [instruction](../../../README-Docker/README.md), we provide all the information you need to know about using containerized Node-RED.

 ### 2.2 Install node in Node-RED

 Now we need to install the required nodes for the example flow.
 Browse to http://{host-ip}:1880 to access Node-Red's web interface.
-In this example, you need to install only one node: [node-red-contrib-opt3001](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/dev/node-red-contrib-opt3001).
+In this example, you need to install only one node: [@rakwireless/opt3001](https://www.npmjs.com/package/@rakwireless/opt3001).

 To install this node , go to the top right **Menu**, and then select **Manage palette**.
-In the **User Settings** page, you need to select **Install**, and search the keyword **node-red-contrib-opt3001**.
-Now you should be able to install this node.
-This node is developed by RAKWireless, the source code is hosted in this [repo](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/dev/node-red-contrib-ltr-390uv), and you can also check this [documentation](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/wisblock-node-red/-/blob/dev/README-Docker/README.md) about how to install the node manually using command line.
+In the **User Settings** page, you need to select **Install**, and search the keyword **@rakwireless/opt3001**.

 ![install node-red-contrib-libgpiod](assets/install-node.png)

-need to change this image once out node is published.

 ### 2.3 Hardware